 Communication Strategies for Couples: Business Tools That Actually Work at Home

-We often think about communication in marriage as something emotional and intuitive but what if we borrowed a few techniques from the workplace?
-Businesses spend millions each year training employees to communicate effectively, resolve conflict, and work as a team.
+Businesses spend millions each year training employees to communicate effectively, resolve conflicts, and work as a team.
 There’s no reason couples can’t borrow those same tools to strengthen their partnerships.

 Here are a few business-style strategies that actually work surprisingly well at home: